Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 ![Figure 11.9]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure11-9.png" | absolute_url }})
 ![Figure 11.10]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure11-10.png" | absolute_url }})
 - The location on the basilar membrane codes the frequency of the sound.
-- Tonotopy: systematic organization of sound frequency.
+- *Tonotopy*: systematic organization of sound frequency.
 - Tonotopic maps exist in the
   - Basilar membrane
   - Auditory relay nuclei
   - MGN
   - Auditory cortex
 - Hair cells on the basilar membrane bend when the membrane bends and either depolarizes or hyperpolarizes depending on the direction of the bend.
-- Characteristic frequency: the frequency that a neuron is most responsive to.
+- *Characteristic frequency*: the frequency that a neuron is most responsive to.
 ![Figure 11.19]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure11-19.png" | absolute_url }})
 - Each of the following features of sound are represented differently in the brain
   - Intensity